laplacian-core/metamodel/README.md

 # laplacian:model:metamodel

 A model that expresses the structure of relational model with aggregation support.
-This model is used to define models from which templates generate resources.
+This model is used to define models from which templates generate resources such as source code or document.